nuuuwan/news_lk3_data/README.md

 *2024-05-29 13:15:00* · [`adaderanalk`](https://www.adaderana.lk/news/99510/kdu-lecturer-arrested-over-comments-on-isis-suspects-arrested-in-india) · `en`

+UPDATE: Dr. Punsara Amarasinghe, a lecturer at the Kotelawala Defence University (KDU) who was arrested by the CID, has been released on bail by the Fort Magistrate’s Court.

 Dr. Punsara Amarasinghe, a lecturer at the Kotelawala Defence University (KDU), has been arrested by the Criminal Investigation Department (CID).

 He has been taken into custody for allegedly making a false statement regarding the four Sri Lankans arrested in India over suspected links with the Islamic State of Iraq and Syria (ISIS).